imwc/swoole-rpc/README.md

 # swoole-rpc

-Another php rpc based on swoole
+Another php rpc based on swoole.

 All in php!